 A Voice In The Desert - by Anonymous Preacher

-This first video is done by another person and it shows Robert Breaker doing a teaching but it is edited to prove what I am going to be saying in this piece.
-And that is Robert Breaker's Hyper-Dispensationalism is a false way of understanding the Scriptures and it is very dangerous because if someone is telling you that Jesus' words are not for you, well that can literally shipwreck someone's Christian life and land them smack dab in the middle of a Christ-less religion.
-I encourage you to watch this first video because your faith will not be ruined by this video and then once you've read this piece you can watch the second one (because I reference this one below).
+This first two videos are by other Cristians and shows Robert Breaker's error which is Hyper-Dispensationalism.
+He teaches a false way of understanding the Scriptures and it is very dangerous because if someone is telling you that Jesus' words are not for you, well that can literally shipwreck someone's Christian life and land them smack dab in the middle of a Christ-less religion.
+I encourage you to watch the first two videos first before watching him do a teaching in the 3rd video so your faith will not be ruined by him.

 I first came across Robert Breaker when researching people who had left Pentecostalism and discovered he had left the Assemblies of God denomination and for good reasons as he covers in his "Why I am NOT a Pentecostal" video.
 I watched that one and two others in that series of "Why I am NOT" and was so grateful that he also was not a Calvinist and Pentecostal, that I gave money to his ministry.
 Then it dawned on me afterwards that I hadn't heard his viewpoints on end-time theology and set about to listening to those teachings the next day.
 I was disappointed to find right away that he was a Dispensationalist and believed that God wanted the Jewish people in the land no matter what they do right or wrong as human beings there.
 I then began to listen to some of his other teachings and realized he was literally telling me to not pay attention to the teachings of Jesus because Jesus came only for the Jews and His words don't pertain to the church!
 It took a little while for my brain to realize just how dangerous his teachings were but slowly the light began to dawn on me, he is putting a wedge between me and my Savior!
 How DANGEROUS is THAT!!!!